Plyometrics

 DEPlyometrie

-Plyometrics are explosive movements — jumps, hops, bounds, throws — that exploit the stretch-shortening cycle, in which a rapid eccentric load primes a powerful concentric contraction.
-They train rate of force development, neuromuscular coordination, and tendon elasticity.
-In ageing populations, low-volume jump training improves bone mineral density, balance, and reactive strength, addressing the power deficit that drives falls.
-Progression and surface choice matter to manage joint load.
+Plyometrics are explosive movements (jumps, hops, bounds, throws) that exploit the stretch-shortening cycle.
+In that cycle, a fast eccentric load primes a powerful concentric contraction.
+They train your rate of force development, neuromuscular coordination, and tendon elasticity.
+In aging populations, low-volume jump training improves bone density, balance, and reactive strength.
+That addresses the power deficit that drives falls.
+But progression and surface choice matter, to manage the load on your joints.

 Sources